SecondNewtonLaw/Global-Functions-Documentation/Libraries/Debug.md

 ### Parameter

-- `func` - The function to obtain the protos from
+- `func` - The function to obtain the protos from.

 ### Example